New York Life | August 20, 2018

 Mildred McAfee Horton (nee Mildred McAfee, married 1945) served on New York Life Insurance Company’s Board of Directors from August 20, 1947 to June 17, 1959 and was the first female director in our history.

-During World War II, Mildred McAfee took a leave of absence from Wellesley college to serve as the first director of Women’s Reserve, U.S. Naval Reserve (commonly referred to as WAVES, for Women Accepted for Voluntary Emergency Service).
-Ms. McAfee began her military career as a lieutenant commander, making her the Navy’s first female commissioned officer.
+During World War II, Mildred took a leave of absence from Wellesley college to serve as the first director of Women’s Reserve, U.S. Naval Reserve (commonly referred to as WAVES, for Women Accepted for Voluntary Emergency Service).
+Mildred began her military career as a lieutenant commander, making her the Navy’s first female commissioned officer.
 A year later, she was promoted to captain.
 As director, she trained 86,000 women across to country to be “parachute riggers, aerologists, link trainer instructors for flyer, metalsmiths radiomen, aviation machinists mates,” and countless other traditionally male-only jobs.
 According to newspaper reports, "Under Captain Horton, Waves took jobs in nearly half of the Navy’s 1,000 installations.
 At the Navy Department in Washington there were more Waves than men."

 “Mildred McAfee Horton held many posts in her impressive career, including as president of Wellesley College, the first female commissioned officer in the US Navy, co-chairwoman of the National Women’s Conference on Civil Rights, and president of the Association of American Colleges.”